CDC guidance changes could affect full return of in-person learning in D.C. region

 “Every day that students are subjected to online learning is another day that is adding to the mental health crisis, the academic and physical health crisis,” said parent Margery Smelkinson, an infectious-disease scientist who is a leader in the parents organization Together Again MCPS.
 “Obesity rates are rising.
 Grades are suffering and kids are dropping out.
 This is a national crisis.”

-School systems in the region have been moving to reopen at varied paces — with at least one school district ahead of the federal guidance.
+School systems in the region have been moving to bring back students at varied paces — with at least one school district ahead of the federal guidance.

 Just this week, Virginia’s Loudoun County surprised many educators and parents by opting for three feet of in-person separation — from “nose-to-nose” — as part of a plan to send students into classrooms for four full days a week in April.
 The system had been relying on a six-feet standard.

-Scott A. Ziegler, Loudoun’s interim superintendent, said in an email to families he hoped “this step will bring us all a little closer to the normalcy that we crave.”
+Scott A. Ziegler, Loudoun’s interim superintendent, said in an email to families that he hoped “this step will bring us all a little closer to the normalcy that we crave.”

 The plan, to start April 20, stands to affect nearly 30,000 Loudoun students who returned to in-person learning, for a couple of days a week, during the past month.
 Most of the system’s 81,000 students are still learning from home.